 CAQH CORE recently announced that the Phase IV CAQH CORE Operating Rules package has been approved and the industry should begin coordinating voluntary implementation.
 Reaching this milestone is the result of enormous effort by the multi-stakeholder CAQH CORE collaboration, which includes a wide range of public and private entities.

-The approval of the Phase IV package included voting by Subgroups and Work Groups that developed the draft rules with a wide range of input, as well as subsequent voting by those participating organizations that create, transmit or use healthcare administrative data.
+The approval of the Phase IV package included voting by Subgroups and Work Groups that developed the draft rules, as well as subsequent voting by those participating organizations that create, transmit or use healthcare administrative data.
 The operating rules package was then forwarded to the CAQH CORE Board for final review and approval.
 For the Phase IV package, there was more than 90 percent participation in the vote, and over 88 percent approval.

-Based on industry input, the Phase IV Operating Rules focus on infrastructure requirements for data exchange, including:
+Based on industry-wide input, the Phase IV Operating Rules focus on infrastructure requirements for data exchange, including:

 - Offering at least one common method of connectivity (i.e., a “safe harbor”) among entities transmitting data electronically.